MagangaM/wubbalubbadubdub/README.md

-🎧 Wubba Lubba Dub Dub
+🎧 Custom Audio Control Interface

 This project is a custom audio player built using HTML5 and vanilla JavaScript, demonstrating programmatic control of audio without external libraries.